barrettkwise/barrettkwise/README.md

 <h1>About Me</h1>
-<p>I am a highschool entry level programmer looking for internships and commisions.
+<p>I am in highschool trying to get my foot in the door in entry level programming.
-I have a growing knowledge of Python and HTML/CSS.
+I am learning Python and HTML/CSS and taking commisions.
 Contact me via email at <a href="mailto:email:barrettkwise@gmail.com">barrettkwise@gmail.com.</a>
 My schedule is varied as I have to keep up with school work, but I am willing to work when ever I have time.
 To see my skill level, I have linked my work from school and what I have done in my free time.